Les années Before | Soft Machine | Matching Mole | Solo | With Friends | Samples | Compilations | V.A. | Bootlegs | Reprises|

 A thin wash of electric organ, voicing dense, minor chords.
 A shuffling backbeat on the drumkit, keeping perfect time but somehow sounding hesitant, tentative.
 An extraordinary lyric, part political lament, part nonsense poem ("hibernate in winter of our discotheque").
 And over it all an impossibly frail but utterly compelling voice, somewhere between a high-pitched keen and a guttural rap - a voice that the Japanese composer Ryuichi Sakamoto once called "the saddest voice in the world", but which its owner likes to describe, more prosaically, as "Jimmy Somerville on Valium".
 This, for the benefit of new listeners, is the unmistakable soundworld of Robert Wyatt.

-The song in question is called "Blues in Bob Minor" and comes from a new album - his first in six years - called Schleep.
+The song in question is called "Blues in Bob Minor" and comes from a new album - his first in six years - called Shleep.
 For those of us who have been carrying Wyatt's music in our heads since the 1970s, re-entering that soundworld is one of the sheerest pleasures life has to offer: it provides a bedrock of continuity, among other things, that helps to make sense of two decades of bewildering political and musical change.

 By the most superficial standards Wyatt might look like a marginal figure; his sales figures in this country have never been big.
-But at the same time it's astonishing to realise how often he has quietly risen to the occasion, what a diligent musical witness he has been to the key events in our recent history: berating Falklands jingoism with his version of Elvis Costello's "Shipbuilding"; anticipating the mood of the new South Africa with the Swapo Singers and "The Winds of Change"; and, more recently, radicalising the dance scene by cropping up on Ultramine's wonderful album United Kingdoms to produce the most unlikely but exhilarating fusion of nineties drum patterns with forgotten Victorian protest songs.
+But at the same time it's astonishing to realise how often he has quietly risen to the occasion, what a diligent musical witness he has been to the key events in our recent history: berating Falklands jingoism with his version of Elvis Costello's "Shipbuilding"; anticipating the mood of the new South Africa with the Swapo Singers and "The Winds of Change"; and, more recently, radicalising the dance scene by cropping up on Ultramarine's wonderful album United Kingdoms to produce the most unlikely but exhilarating fusion of nineties drum patterns with forgotten Victorian protest songs.

-Schleep must rank as Wyatt's most diverse, accessible and accomplished album since the far-off days when he recorded for Virgin Records under the benign stewardship of a budding entrepreneur called Richard Branson.
+Shleep must rank as Wyatt's most diverse, accessible and accomplished album since the far-off days when he recorded for Virgin Records under the benign stewardship of a budding entrepreneur called Richard Branson.
 Its predecessor, Dondestan, was a bleak and beautiful record which found Wyatt singing and playing entirely alone, with minimalist backing tracks of keyboards and drums.
-But while the new songs are still about landscapes, states of mind and political processes, and once again take their lyrical view from the supple, expressive poems of Wyatt's wife, Alfreda Benge, there's now an intriguing roll-call of guest musicians: figures from the more experimental end of the rock spectrum, such as Brian Eno and Phil Manzanera, the jazzers Evan Parker and Annie Whitehead, the singer/percussionist Gary Adzukx and - perhaps the starriest contributor of all - Paul Weller, whose guitar work instils a fierceness and dynamism which is a new ingredient in Wyatt's music.
+But while the new songs are still about landscapes, states of mind and political processes, and once again take their lyrical view from the supple, expressive poems of Wyatt's wife, Alfreda Benge, there's now an intriguing roll-call of guest musicians: figures from the more experimental end of the rock spectrum, such as Brian Eno and Phil Manzanera, the jazzers Evan Parker and Annie Whitehead, the singer/percussionist Gary Adzukx and - perhaps the starriest contributor of all - Paul Weller, whose guitar work instills a fierceness and dynamism which is a new ingredient in Wyatt's music.
 How did that particular marriage come about, I wondered?

 "Paul happened to be recording at the same studio," says Wyatt, "and I just left him a little scruffy note saying, 'How about it?'"